Date of Award:

 Doctor of Philosophy (PhD)

-In this dissertation, we mainly study a classical facility location problem: the k- center problem and several of its variations, on uncertain points each of which has multiple locations that follow a probability density function (pdf).
-We develop efficient algorithms for solving these problems.
-Since these problems more or less have certain geometric flavor, computational geometry techniques are utilized to help develop the algorithms.
-In particular, we first study the k-center problem on uncertain points on a line, which is aimed to find k centers on the line to minimize the maximum expected distance from all uncertain points to their expected closest centers.
-We develop efficient algorithms for both the continuous case where the location of every uncertain point follows a continuous piecewise-uniform pdf and the discrete case where each uncertain point has multiple discrete locations each associated with a probability.
-The time complexities of our algorithms are nearly linear and match those for the same problem on deterministic points.
-Then, we consider the one-center problem (i.e., k= 1) on a tree, where each uncertain point has multiple locations in the tree and we want to compute a center in the tree to minimize the maximum expected distance from it to all uncertain points.
-We solve the problem in linear time by proposing a new algorithmic scheme, called the refined prune-and-search.
-Next, we consider the one-dimensional one-center problem of uncertain points with continuous pdfs, and the one-center problem in the plane under the rectilinear metric for uncertain points with discrete locations.
-We solve both problems in linear time, again by using the refined prune-and-search technique.
-In addition, we study the k-center problem on uncertain points in a tree.
-We present an efficient algorithm for the problem by proposing a new tree decomposition and developing several data structures.
-The tree decomposition and these data structures may be interesting in their own right.
-Finally, we consider the line-constrained k-center problem on deterministic points in the plane where the centers are required to be located on a given line.
-Several distance metrics including L1, L2, and L1 are considered.
+In our problems, the input consists of uncertain points each of which has multiple locations following a probability density function (pdf).
+Specifically, we first study the k-center problem on uncertain points on a line to compute k centers to minimize the maximum expected distance from all uncertain points to their expected closest centers.
+We consider two cases of the uncertainty: the continuous case and the discrete case.
+In the continuous case, the location of every uncertain point follows a continuous piecewise uniform pdf, whereas in the discrete case, each uncertain point has multiple discrete locations each associated with a probability.
+We then consider the one-center problem (i.e., k = 1) on a tree, where each uncertain point has multiple discrete locations in the tree and we want to compute a center in the tree to minimize the maximum expected distance from it to all uncertain points.
+Next, we consider the one-dimensional one center problem of uncertain points with continuous pdfs, and the one-center problem in the plane under the rectilinear metric for uncertain points with discrete locations.
+In addition, we study the more general k-center problem on uncertain points in a tree.
+Finally, we consider the line-constrained k-center problem on deterministic points in the plane with the constraint that the centers are required to be located on a given line.
+Several distance metrics including L1, L2, and L∞ are considered.
 We also study the line-constrained k-median and k-means problems in the plane.
-These problems have been studied before.
-Based on geometric observations, we design new algorithms that improve the previous work.
-The algorithms and techniques we developed in this dissertation may and other applications as well, in particular, on solving other related problems on uncertain data.
+Based on interesting problem modeling and observations, we develop efficient algorithms for solving these problems with the help of computational geometry techniques.
+Some of our algorithms have time complexities either linear or nearly linear.
+Others almost match those for the same problems on deterministic data or improve the previous work.
+The algorithms, data structures, and techniques developed in this dissertation may be used to solve other related problems as well.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .